lalibretti/gdi-curriculum/tech-101/code-editors/README.md

 # Course Information

 This README file should contain course details, outline, guidelines, tips etc for instructors--essentially what instructors will need to run the course "out of the box".
+This course heavily skews towards the use of Visual Studio Code and Atom.
+At this time they are the two most popular code editors.
+Please update course content if that changes.
 <hr>

 _(Course slides are hosted at: link)_